uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/getting-started-discovery.md

 There are a number of ways to transfer files between your local machine and Discovery.
 These include the commands `sftp`, `scp`, or `rsync` as well as GUI apps like Cyberduck or FileZilla.

-For more information on transferring files between your local machine and the Discovery cluster, see the [Data Management user guides](/user-information/user-guides/data-management).
+For more information on transferring files between your local machine and the Discovery cluster, see the [Data Management and File Transfers user guides](/user-information/user-guides/data-management).

 #### From the web to Discovery